Over 4.5 million people are bitten by dogs every year, and about one out of every five bites get infected.

 Take a look at this complete dog bite guide to figure out what your legal rights are and when you need to get an injury lawyer after sustaining a dog bite.

-Every state has their own dog bite rules, but Texas is a “one bite” state.
+Every state has its own dog bite rules, but Texas is a “one bite” state.

 This used to mean an owner was only held liable when their dog bit someone if they had reason to think the dog would bite.
 Generally, that would give most dogs one free bite because the owner didn’t realize the dog would bite the first time.